 We next examined four measures potentially related to access to TKA.
 We classified beneficiaries as living in a rural area if their zip code of residence was outside an urban center or cluster in the 2010 U.S. Census [19,26].
 We used the annual number of knee visits to any provider as a measure of access to outpatient care.
 Because the degree of local market penetration by managed care plans can influence the care provided to patients insured by fee-for-service plans, we used CMS data on the proportion of Medicare beneficiaries enrolled in Medicare Advantage plans in each county and year to compute weighted averages of Medicare Advantage penetration in each HRR [27,28].
 We also counted the number of surgeons in each HRR that performed primary TKA among Medicare beneficiaries in the study years, based on the National Provider Identifier of the operating surgeon.
 We divided this number by the population of each HRR as a measure of TKA surgeon density.
 We used this measure, rather than the number of orthopedic surgeons, because nationally only one-half of orthopedic surgeons perform arthroplasties [29].

 Statistical analysis.
 The outcome was primary TKA.
 To compare the incidence of TKA among HRRs, we first used data from all HRRs to estimate expected rates of TKA based on the characteristics of all beneficiaries.
 We then compared the observed rates of TKA in each HRR to the expected rates as an Observed/Expected ratio (OER).
 To derive the expected rates, we used Poisson models to estimate each beneficiary’s probability of TKA, based on a given set of covariates, and summed these probabilities among all beneficiaries in an HRR.
 In the initial model, we included only age (in five categories: 65-69 years, 70-74 years, 75-79 years, 80-84 years, and 85-89 years), sex, race/ethnicity, and age-sex interactions as covariates.
 In the full model, we also included indicator variables for knee osteoarthritis, each of the 20 comorbid conditions, and being poor, as well as the area-level measures of the proportion of residents who were obese, smokers, or had physically demanding occupations, and area-level socioeconomic status.
 We then divided the observed number of TKA by the expected number to obtain the OER in each HRR.
-We specified separate models for each study year, and averaged the five estimates of OER for use in analysis.
+We specified separate models for each study year,

+computed the expected number of TKA per year, then summed over the 5 years.
 How comparable were estimates across years?
-Why not use repeated/hierarchical models?
+[Estimated rate ratios had a median coefficient of variation of 6% over the 5 years across the 45 parameters estimated in each model, with all but one having a Why not use repeated/hierarchical models?
+[Repeated/hierarchical models are useful in this context for obtaining appropriate standard error estimates of the parameters; they do not change the estimates themselves.
+We are really interested in the predicted rate of a TKA for each individual and not the standard error of that estimate, so using separate cross-sectional models results in virtually the same estimates with much lower computational overhead and convergence issues.]
 An OER of 1.0 would indicate a HRR in which the observed rate of TKA was the same as the expected rate.